-- The peak times for speed-related crashes occur from 7-8 AM and from 3-6 PM. - Many crashes occur during prime commuter times to and from work and school. - The varied seasons Wisconsin residents enjoy are echoed by the months the majority of crashes occur. - Driving too fast for weather conditions is the primary cause of speed-related crashes from December thru February.
+- The peak times for speed-related crashes occur from 7-8 AM and from 3-6 PM. - Many crashes occur during prime commuter times to and from work and school. - The varied seasons Wisconsin residents enjoy are echoed by the months the majority of crashes occur. - Driving too fast for weather conditions was the primary cause of speed-related crashes from December thru February.

-2004 Speed-Related Crashes by Location
+2011 Speed-Related Crashes by Location

-2004 Injured & Killed by Age in Speed-Related Crashes
+2011 Injured & Killed by Age in Speed-Related Crashes

-- Speed-Related crashes occurred approximately 18% more often in rural locations than urban for 2004 - Teenagers and young adults sustained between 1/2 and 2/3 of all speed-related injuries and fatalities for 2004.
+- 56% of speed-related crashes occurred in rural locations and 44% occurred in urban locations for 2011 - Teenagers and young adults sustained between 1/2 and 2/3 of all speed-related injuries and fatalities for 2011.